eric93/incremental/docs/design.md

       * Objection 1.1: Dirty-bit aggregation is strongly schedule-dependent
         * Response: We have modified our scheduler to account for this
       * Objection 1.2: What if I want to schedule dirty-bit computation at a different point than attribute computation?
-        * Response: This is suboptimal under a very basic cost model.
+        * Response: This is suboptimal under a basic cost model.
 If we assume that every attribute function (including dirty-bit attributes) has an intrinsic time to compute, and each traversal has some intrinsuc overhead, it makes sense to schedule dirty bits as close as possible to